L4vrin/vite-template-react/README.md

-# React + TypeScript + Vite
+# Custom Vite boilerplate

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Based on React 17 and Vite.